 Why peer review is important for the reputation of journals

-Journals will face hardships when publishing certain manuscripts.
-To protect your reputation, a robust review process can help.
+Journals can face hardships when publishing certain manuscripts.
+No review process is perfect, but To protect your reputation, a robust review process can help.
 The peer review process will allow you to enlist “bodyguards” for your journal’s reputation.
 The easiest way to protect your journal is to make sure that you have high standards.
 When it comes to the peer review process, make sure that you are providing clear expectations for your reviewers.

 Finding good peer reviewers is crucial to the reputation of your business.
 And helping them to provide actionable information to your authors is very valuable.
 One way to do this is to make sure that you provide a peer reviewer with a basic checklist that they can use while they review a manuscript.

-Here are five things that you can put on a checklist for your reviewers:
+Here are five examples that you can put on a checklist for your reviewers:

 Making sure that you have consistent and clear review reports will help you to maintain standards, and will help your journal’s reputation. let’s look into the specifics in a bit more detail.